mas-bandwidth/gafferongames/content/about.md

 These days I run [The Network Protocol Company](http://www.thenetworkprotocolcompany.com) which is dedicated to helping people network their games by sharing information, consulting with teams, and of course, writing articles and open source code for this website.

 Before I started my own company I worked as a senior and lead programmer on many different areas of code.
-I started out as a graphics programmer in my first industry job way back in 1998, but very quickly became interested in game physics and networking.
+I started out as a graphics programmer in my first industry job way back in 1998, but very quickly became more interested in game physics and networking.
 In 2006 I specialized in game networking and moved to the United States.
 The rest, as they say, is history.

 During my career I’ve been fortunate enough to work on some great games: